Red & Blue Light Therapy for Acne Treatment

 - Lumps under the skin that are inflamed, filled with fluid and tender to the touch.

 Consulting a dermatologist is often the first line of defense for those suffering from persistent acne cases.
 The most successful treatments inhibit sebum production, limit the growth of bacteria, and unclog pores to clear up the skin.
-There are also prescription medications to treat the symptoms of acne but these options often come with concerning side effects.
+There are also prescription medications to treat the symptoms of acne, but these options often come with concerning side effects.

 If you suffer from severe or even moderate acne and have done your own homework or asked a dermatologist about effective acne treatments, you may have come across research or products related to light emitting diode (LED) blue light therapy.
-Blue light therapy is a proven acne treatment for people who have tried other acne treatments, but still aren’t achieved the results they want.
+Blue light therapy is a proven acne treatment for people who have tried other acne treatments, but still aren’t achieving the results they want.

 Light emitting diode or LED light therapy used to only be available at a dermatologist or esthetician’s office, but with the advent of affordable, effective, at-home light therapy device design, blue light for acne is becoming a household treatment that’s non-toxic, non-invasive, and really, really effective.